pfheatwole/thesis/source/foil_aerodynamics.rst

 the usability, functionality, and numerical stability of the method that greatly extend its applicability.

-..
-FIXME: reenable in the web version

-   .. caution:: The material in this chapter up to this point has been
-      a presentation of expert knowledge from literature.
+.. caution:: The material in this chapter up to this point has been a presentation of expert knowledge from literature.
 What follows is a best-effort attempt on my part as an amateur to identify the limitations with Phillips' NLLT, and to suggest practical mitigations that allow its use in dynamic simulations of paraglider wings.
 I am a computer engineering by training, whereas my knowledge of aerodynamics is from reading the materials listed in the :ref:`related works
    <related_works:Flight simulation>`.
 As such, these discussions should be
    viewed with a critical eye.

 Control point distribution